Below is a selection of the current and past projects that I've built or contributed to. For other projects, please check out my Github and blog.

 We developed a dataflow analysis framework and used it to build several optimizations including register allocation, dead code elimination, copy-propagation, and common-subexpressions elimination.

-This was the final project for CS 4120/4121, Cornell's infamous compilers practicum.
+This was the final project for CS 4120/4121, Cornell's (in)famous compilers practicum.

 The 12-hour Club at Cornell reached out to me to build a custom interface to showcase their art and visualizations.

 My second project for CDS; we built and visualized models to detect relevance and stance of a news article relative to a claim.
+Both the task and technique are outdated given recent advances in LLMs, but at the time it was good for learning/practice.

 The primary goal was to increase transparency and interpretability of models and results.